 Place your pieces of nature into the water.
 We used various types of evergreens and burning bush berries from our yard.
 The color combination looks really beautiful and festive!

 Place your lanterns in the freezer or outside if it’s cold enough.

-Once your lantern is frozen, peel the tape off and take the stones out of the smaller can.
+Once your ice lanterns are frozen, peel the tape off and take the stones out of the smaller can.
 Gently run warm water around the larger can and fill the smaller can with warm water as well.
 Melt just enough of the ice to wiggle the cans free from the lantern.
 Don’t let the warm water sit too long or it might melt too much of the lantern.

 Place a flameless tea light inside of them and enjoy the beautiful glow!

-My boys love sitting by the lanterns.
+My boys love sitting by the ice lanterns.
 They offer an inviting spot to gather around on those cold days that you would rather stay inside.
-Try reading a book or playing a board game near the glow of the lanterns.

 Make these ice lanterns on a cold winter day and enjoy a cup of hot chocolate near them!

 If you are looking for a fun winter solstice activity, try making a nature mandala around an ice lantern!
 It makes a gorgeous centerpiece for your mandala and will keep kids busy and active for a while!